-The disability pension benefit is based on the assumption that the respective person would have worked virtually up to the age of 65 with an earned income p.a. which relates to the individual average wage p.a. based on the working period prior to disability status.
-Additionally, an examination takes place whether the last four years of earned income p.a. before the disability status will decrease the virtually assumed earned income for the period from the occurrence of disability up to the age of 65.
+The disability pension benefit is based on the assumption that the respective person would have worked virtually up to the statutory retirement age with an earned income p.a. which relates to the individual average wage p.a. based on the working period prior to disability status.
+Additionally, an examination takes place whether the last four years of earned income p.a. before the disability status will decrease the virtually assumed earned income for the period from the occurrence of disability up to the statutory retirement age.
 In case of negative influence these respective years will be discounted.
 In total, disability pension entitlements are an aggregate of already accrued pension points before disability and additional pension points based on a virtual record of contribution.

-Individuals will be faced with a maximum deduction of 10.8 % in case of applying for a disability pension before the age of 65.
-(After that age, pension penalty is reduced by 0.3 % per month.)
+Individuals will be faced with a maximum deduction of 10.8 % in case of applying for a disability pension before the age of 64 and 6 months (in 2021), rising up to age 65 in 2024.
+(After that age, pension penalty is reduced by 0.3 % per month.).
 In general, the disability pension will be converted into an old-age pension (just for statistical reasons) once the respective person has reached the statutory retirement age.